curran/data/tweets/README.md

 This dataset contains the number of tweets for each minute of the day (in GMT) aggregated across a subset of Twitter users.
 Original data collection work was done by [Eric Fischer](https://twitter.com/enf).
+The original data is in [gistfile1.txt](gistfile1.txt).
+This file was manually edited to create the CSV file [tweets_by_minute.csv](tweets_by_minute.csv).

 ![](Eric_Fischer_Viz.png)